 Take in the culture in one of the oldest parts of the city: Deira

-In the authentic area of Deira, tourists can enjoy a ride on a traditional boat, Abra, at the Bur Dubai Abra Dock.
+In the traditional area of Deira, tourists can enjoy a ride on a authentic boat, Abra, at the Bur Dubai Abra Dock.
 Take the Abra and ride over to the traditional souks of Dubai: the Gold Souk, Spice Souk and Old Souk.
 Take a minute to relax in the quieter area of Deira, and soak in the atmosphere of Al Mamzar Beach Park.

-A foodie's heaven in Dubai, your appetite for food will be invigorated.
-Bur Dubai is known for its choice in cuisines, but all over Dubai, there are plenty of restaurants and cafes to choose from.
-Dubai isn’t limited to only fabulous food in restaurants, tourists will find themselves allured to cafes, carts selling fresh coconut water to drink on the corniche, ice cream parlours and snack stops.
-All the big names you're used to seeing around the world are available to indulge in, in Dubai.
-The population of the city is quite diverse and the food around the area represents the fusion of cultures in the flavours on offer.
+Dubai is a foodies’ heaven where your appetite for food will be invigorated.
+The area of Bur Dubai is known for its wide choice of cuisine, but all over Dubai, there are plenty of restaurants and cafes to choose from.
+In Dubai you won't find yourself limited to only fabulous food in restaurants, you will also find yourself lured to cafes, carts selling fresh coconut water to drink on the corniche, ice cream parlours and snack stops.
+All the big names you're used to seeing around the world are available in Dubai, offering a great choice of halal food.
+The population of the city is quite diverse and its food represents the fusion of cultures in its flavours.
 The array of global halal cuisine available in one city is phenomenal and is just one of the things that attracts an abundance of Muslim tourists each year.

-Tourists will enjoy tasting the halal Western food chains and award winning restaurants that we would normally stray away from back home due to the restrictive non-halal diet.
-As well as this, we also recommend trying the traditional and authentic Emirati dishes:
+Tourists will enjoy tasting the halal Western food chains and award-winning restaurants that we might avoid at home due to concerns about non-halal meat - here they are all halal.
+We would also recommend trying some traditional and authentic Emirati dishes:

-• Enjoy the Camel Meat, which comes in a variety of dishes.
-The Camel Burger is definitely one to try.
+• Enjoy the camel meat, which is used in a variety of dishes.
+The camel burger is definitely one to try.

 • Try the Majboos - a traditional rice dish with fragrant spices and chicken.

-• Explore the flavours of the authentic salads, Fattoush and Tabbouleh - enjoy as a refreshing light meal or part of a bigger meal.
+• Explore the flavours of the local salads, Fattoush and Tabbouleh - enjoy as a refreshing light meal or part of a bigger meal.

-• Make sure to try the delicious Shawarma, available to go in many stalls.
+• Make sure to try the delicious Shawarma, available to go from many stalls.

 • Flatbreads: try the sweet or savoury version, both equally as enjoyable.